 Here’s how I look at it: any social awkwardness (which I have a lot of) or perceived rejection that I endure is nothing compared to what the animals are going through.
-And is my social acceptability really worth taking the life of an innocent being?
+Is my social acceptability really worth taking the life of an innocent being?
 Should they suffer and die so I can be socially comfortable? [tweet this]

-Imagine encountering the animals you’re about to consume and saying, “hey there… you seem nice and all but if I don’t kill and eat you, then people might say I’m weird.”
+Imagine encountering the animals you’re about to consume and saying, “Hey there.
+You seem nice and all, but if I don’t kill and eat you, then people might say I’m weird.”

 For me, there’s nothing that could ever make me comfortable in situations where animals and their byproducts are being consume, and I’m okay with that.
 I would be concerned if I was comfortable.

 Of course, most non-vegans don’t see what we vegans see.
-And if you are a non-vegan who does see it, then you, my friend, may just be the next vegan!
+If you are a non-vegan who does see it, then you, my friend, may just be the next vegan!
 Where we see the slaughtered corpse of a sentient being, they see sandwich fixings.
 Where we see a mother’s heart-wrenching loss, they see cheese dip.
 Where we see live baby chicks ground up en masse, they see an omelet.